Canadian-owned. Canadian-delivered. Canadian data residency.

 Reporting and data sync

-Scheduled reports pulled from your CRM, ERP, or accounting system and delivered to Teams or email.
-Data synced between SharePoint lists and Excel without manual export.
-Numbers that are always current without anyone running them manually.
+Scheduled reports pulled from your CRM, ERP, or Canadian payroll system and delivered to Teams or email.
+SharePoint and Excel data kept in lockstep without manual export.
+Numbers that are always current, without anyone running them by hand.

 Document and form processing

-Form submissions routed to the right team, saved to SharePoint, and flagged in Teams.
-Customer intake forms, service requests, and compliance documents processed automatically from the moment they're submitted.
+Form submissions routed to the right team, saved to SharePoint inside the Canada Geo, and flagged in Teams.
+Customer intake forms, service requests, and PIPEDA-relevant compliance documents processed automatically the moment they are submitted.

 Notifications and alerts

 Contract expiry alerts 30 days out.
-Low inventory flags before you run out.
+Low-inventory flags before you run out.
 Ticket escalations when SLAs are at risk.
+WSIB and provincial training expiry warnings.
 The right person gets notified at the right time, not after the problem is already a crisis.

 Microsoft 365 integration